TuplexLanguage/tuplex/docs/type_system_basics.md

 * A tilde `~` declares an object type to be mutable, which means instances of it are allowed to be made mutable.

-* The `<:` token denotes type derivation (like in the language Julia).
+* The `<:` token denotes type derivation (like in the Julia language).
 If unspecified, object types will by default derive from `Tuple` and interfaces from `Interface`.

 Declaring a plain old data type (a tuple of fields), mutable or not, is very simple: